gclem/docs-rendering/README.md

 extends [`pelican-entities`](https://github.com/AlexJF/pelican-entities) in order to suit our needs.

 #### Entity matching

 Because of our docs repository is structured in a hierarchical manner, we needed to easily define search path for entity using regexp instead of just a folder name.

+More info about entity naming and hierarchy can be found [here](https://github.com/ovh/docs/blob/master/docs-guideline/docs-guideline.md)

 ```
 # repository stucture example